Abortion in Cuba

 Abortion in Cuba is legal and available upon request, which is rare in Latin America because of widespread Catholic influence.
-It is unlikely that the rest of Latin America will soon follow the Cuban model as politicians, social commentators, and church officials all tend to oppose abortion, citing reasons of religion and morality.
-Dr. Sosa Marin of the National Commission for Family Planning has stated that "the right to abort is the right of women and their partners."

 History

 Abortion in Cuba used to be limited to cases of harm to the mother or fetus and to cases of pregnancy because of rape.
 While the nature of this law was highly restrictive, the law itself was not strictly enforced, which meant that abortion was still accessible even before its legalization.
-Furthermore, prior to full legalization, which covered costs of abortion, private fees were relatively low, allowing most middle- and upper-class women to afford private abortions despite the law.

 However, as private abortions climbed in numbers, so did mortality rates among women seeking then-illegal abortions.
 It was the spike in mortality rates that sparked the 1965 liberalization of legal abortion, which was no longer restricted to extreme cases and was to be carried out by public doctors free of charge, rather than by private practitioners.

 The pre-revolutionary fertility rate in Cuba was extremely low, compared to its Latin American peers, and dropped as low as 26 per 1,000 people in 1958.
 Post-revolutionary Cuba experienced a significant baby boom, which peaked in the mid-1960s.
 Following the increased fertility rate alongside the 1965 decriminalization of abortion, legal abortion rates in Cuba rose dramatically.
 By 1977, the Cuban population reached 420 legal abortions per 1,000 pregnancies, one of the highest legal abortion ratios in the world during the 1970s.

 Current legal status

 In the hope of curbing high mortality rates among Cuban women attempting self-abortions, the Cuban government decriminalized abortion in 1965.
 The fight for legalization was furthered in 1979, when legislation was passed to make abortion more easily accessible by Cuban women.
 Since then, abortion in Cuba has remained easily accessible as well as free countrywide from Cuba's national public healthcare system.

 Abortions after 10 weeks require a formal evaluation that is conducted by a committee of gynecologists and a psychologist.
-Contrary to other countries in Latin America, government restrictions on abortion are not rooted in reasons of morality or Catholic obligation but are instead based on risk factors for the woman seeking pregnancy termination.